KX telephone boxes: Background

 In 1980, preparing for privatisation, Post Office Telephones, who owned all of the United Kingdom's telephone boxes, except those in Hull, was renamed British Telecom, later to become simply BT.
 The most common telephone box in the United Kingdom was the K6 red telephone box, introduced in 1935.
-The newly formed BT underwent two telephone box projects in 1981.
-The most successful of the two was the introduction of phonecard-operated telephone kiosks in July after a successful trial, with the phones in the kiosks being named Cardphones.
-The other project was painting several of the remaining red telephone boxes in yellow, BT's new corporate colour, although upon the announcement in February 1981, it was stated that all of the red telephone boxes would be converted.
+The newly formed BT inherited a 1979 project to design new kiosks for the 1980s,but costs were escalating and it would come to nothing.
+There were many local kiosk ideas trialed on a regional basis by regional telephone boards of first Post Office Telecomm's, then BT.
+Other projects in included the introduction of phonecard-operated telephone kiosks in July 1981 after a successful trial, with the phones in the kiosks being named Cardphones.
+Another project, this time localised in the BT NorthWest Region over winter 1980/81, was a trial painting of about 80 red telephone boxes (mostly K6 but some K8's) in yellow, as a test of BT's 'new' corporate colour.
+It was only ever a trial, but the National press misquoted a BT press release and erroneously told the public every red phonebox (77,000 of them) would become yellow.
 This was harshly received by the public, with the Daily Mail launching a campaign "against the yellow peril" and questions were asked in Parliament.
 In the House of Lords, the Earl of Gowrie, the Minister of State for Employment, called on BT "to abandon this ridiculous scheme".
 In the House of Commons, Mark Lennox-Boyd MP asked the then Prime Minister, Margaret Thatcher, if she would treat the decision "with the greatest possible dismay".
 Thatcher, who herself was responsible for the privatisation, would only say that she could "see my honourable Friend's point".